al2wang/al2wang.github.io-3/_posts/2022-04-12-chem-reversible-rxn.md

 with initial conditions $x\\!\left(t_0\right)=C$ as the limit of the sequence of functions.' math : true toc : true
 ---

----
-title:
-date: 2022-04-12 10:01 +0800
-categories: chemistry
-tags: calculus ode chemical reaction long paper
-layout: post
-excerpt: 'A reversible elementary reaction takes place inside a closed, highly thermally conductive container of constant volume, whose reactants are all gases.
-Given the reaction equations and the reaction rate constants, a natural question to ask is how the concentration of each gas changes w.r.t. time.
-In this article, I will answer this question by proposing a general approach to solve it.'
-math: true
-toc: true
----

 # Introduction